Love ginger tea? It’s easy to make from scratch! Try making this homemade ginger tea with fresh ginger, lemons, and honey. Drink it hot or iced!

 Of course you can.
 Drink this however you want.

 I do recommend adding a tiny bit of sweetener (like honey), because unsweetened ginger tea can be a little bit bitter.

 Can I Make This in Smaller Batches?

 This recipe makes about six cups of ginger tea.

 You can easily halve the recipe, but I recommend making the whole recipe.
 Why?

 For one thing, since it takes a little more effort to make homemade ginger tea than it does to pull out a store-bought bag of tea, I find I’m more likely to make and drink this homemade tea if I make a big batch of it.

 Plus, this tea is delicious cold!

-I like to pour the tea into eight ounce glass jars, and store it in the fridge.
+I like to pour the tea into, and store it in the fridge.
 Then I simply grab a jar of ginger tea in the morning and drink it cold!

 Homemade Ginger Tea